orcagurl17/linked-blog-starter-md/lists/spinel ID headcanons.md

 - honk/honks
 	- Spinel is so cute, I love honks cute pigtails and stretchy powers!
 I think honk should love honkself forever and ever <3
 - si/silly
-	- Spinel is so cute, I love sillys cute pigtails and stretchy powers!
-I think honk should love honkself forever and ever <3
+	- Spinel is so cute, I love silly cute pigtails and stretchy powers!
+I think si should love sillyself forever and ever <3